From the Tablet of Destinies to the Book of Life

 Heavenly Books of Judgment

-Daniel 7 presents one of the most vivid courtroom scenes in ancient literature, as the "Ancient of Days" takes his seat surrounded by thousands of attendants and "the books were opened," serving as evidence in a divine trial that determines the fate of empires and the vindication of the righteous.
-1 Enoch 47 develops this same imagery by describing the "books of the living" being opened before the "Head of Days" as the blood of the righteous cries out for justice, with the books in both texts functioning as legal records in a cosmic courtroom.[1]
+The apocalyptic literature of the Second Temple period transformed the heavenly book tradition by placing it within a courtroom setting, where the books function as evidence in a cosmic trial determining the fate of empires and the vindication of the righteous.
+Daniel 7 presents one of the most vivid scenes of this kind, as the “Ancient of Days” takes his seat surrounded by thousands of attendants and “the books were opened,” serving as the basis for a divine judgment that strips a succession of bestial kingdoms of their power.
+1 Enoch 47 develops this same imagery by describing the “books of the living” being opened before the “Head of Days” as the blood of the righteous cries out for justice, with the books in both texts functioning as legal records in a cosmic courtroom.[1]

 1 Enoch 47:2-5